Demystifying Multiple Apps Syndrome with One App

 With the advent of the Internet in the 1990s, the consumer found new ways to access software – by downloading bits and pieces of software from various web sources.
 But the medium of interface with software for the majority of users still remained the same – the Personal Computer.

 Fast-forward 10 years and the smartphone revolution hit the software developer head on.
 They had the challenge to create applications that would fit the smartphone screen and keep the users super engaged at the same time (talk about work pressure).
 But looking at today’s statistics of app users around the world, I’d say they did a pretty great job.
+Building an app has become easier than ever and comprehensive guides are available to help anyone get started with making new apps.

-Today, in 2017, the fact that technology has come so far in so less time, and like every revolution in history, the skirmishes between multiple technology vendors have created such a huge demand for personalized apps, is amazing.
+Today, in 2019, the fact that technology has come so far in such less time, and like every revolution in history, the skirmishes between multiple technology vendors have created such a huge demand for personalized apps, is amazing.
 The multi-billion dollar app industry today is thriving on the cost of people wanting more apps and less (Don’t believe me?
 Take a look at this entrepreneur infographic yourself)

 According to Statista’s report, there are close to 3 million Android applications and 2.2 million iOS applications.
 How come there are so many apps?
 Well, over the last seven years, with about 33 app categories in Google Play Store and 24 categories in Apple’s App store (Source: thinkmobiles), every new app category has a defined purpose, a certain function, and millions of users in that particular category.